Iran renews coronavirus warning as 'low risk' activities re-start

 President Hassan Rouhani urged Iranians to continue to respect measures to guard against the new coronavirus as "low-risk" business activities resumed in most of the country on Saturday, state news agency IRNA reported.

-So-called low-risk businesses, mainly factories and workshops, resumed across the country, with the exception of the capital Tehran, where they will re-open from April 18.
-"Easing restrictions does not mean ignoring health protocols ... social distancing and other health protocols should be respected seriously by people," Rouhani was quoted saying.
+So-called low-risk businesses - including many shops, factories, and workshops - resumed operations across the country, with the exception of the capital Tehran, where they will re-open from April 18.
+"Easing restrictions does not mean ignoring health protocols ...
+Social distancing and other health protocols should be respected seriously by people," Rouhani was quoted saying.

+Many government offices also re-opened, with two-thirds of their staff to reduce crowding.
+In Qom, a city of 1.2 million which was the early epicenter of Iran's coronavirus outbreak, some 24,000 businesses were expected to re-open, state TV said.
+"We have disinfected the shop and are providing gloves for customers," a bookseller in Qom told state television.

-The Islamic Republic is the Middle Eastern country worst-affected by the COVID-19 respiratory disease and has been struggling to curb the spread of the infection, but the government is also concerned that measures to limit public activities could wreck an already sanctions-battered economy.
-High-risk businesses including theatres, swimming pools, saunas, beauty salons, schools, shopping centres and restaurants will remain closed.
+The Islamic Republic is the Middle Eastern country worst-affected by the COVID-19 respiratory disease and has been struggling to curb the spread of the infection.
+But the government is also concerned that measures to limit public activities could wreck an economy which has already been battered by sanctions.
+High-risk businesses including theatres, swimming pools, saunas, beauty salons, schools, shopping centers, and restaurants have yet to re-open.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)